 The expansion of telemedicine flexibilities during COVID-19 created new fraud vectors:

-DOJ's National Health Care Fraud Enforcement Action of 2022 (the largest in history at that point) involved $1.2 billion in telemedicine fraud.
+DOJ's National Health Care Fraud Enforcement Action of 2022 was one of the largest to that date and centered on more than a billion dollars in alleged telemedicine fraud.

 4. Hospice Fraud